fakephysicist/fakephysicist.github.io/hugo-setup/index.md

     git push -u origin master
     ```

-## push to github.io

-### 笨办法

-regenerate your website’s HTML code by running Hugo and uploading the public submodule to GitHub:
+5. regenerate your website’s HTML code by running Hugo and uploading the public submodule to GitHub:

     ```bash
     hugo